-When we think about prevention in health care, we tend to focus on the worst diseases, those that threaten life- cancer, heart attacks, stroke, violence.
+When you think about preventing illness, do you focus on the worst diseases, those that threaten life- cancer, heart attacks, stroke, violence.
 But non-fatal conditions can also “threaten life”, putting the quality of our lives in danger.

 Courtesy: National Eye Institute, National Institutes of Health (NEI/NIH)

-- 285 million people are estimated to be visually impaired worldwide: 39 million are blind and 246 have low vision.
+- 285 million people are estimated to be visually impaired worldwide

 - About 90% of the world’s visually impaired live in low-income settings.